The Search for Constrained Random Generators: Introduction

 One key challenge is the {\em constrained random generation problem}.
 Consider a classic example of the kind of property one might test with PBT:

 This says that, if a tree $t$ is a valid binary search tree (BST), then inserting a new value $x$ into $t$ yields another valid BST.
-To test this property, a PBT framework will use a program called a {\em generator} to randomly sample thousands of values for $x$ and $t$ and check that the
+To test this property, a PBT framework uses a program called a {\em generator} to randomly sample thousands of values for $x$ and $t$ and check that